avokabtas/Cave/README.md

 ### Main features

-- Maximum size of the cave is 50 x 50
+- The user sets the size of the cave: the number of rows and columns, the maximum size is 50 x 50
 - The user sets the limits for "birth" and "death" of a cell, as well as the chance for the starting initialization of the cell
 - The "birth" and "death" limits can have values from 0 to 7
-- There should be a step-by-step mode for rendering the results of the algorithm in two variants:
+- A step-by-step mode of rendering the algorithm results in two variants is provided:
     - Pressing the next step button will lead to rendering the next iteration of the algorithm
     - Pressing the automatic work button starts rendering iterations of the algorithm with a frequency of 1 step in `N` milliseconds, where the number of milliseconds `N` is set through a special field in the user interface